PeppeL-G/course-material/src/lectures/third-party-authentication/README.md

 ---

 # Third-Party Authentication
 So, users get an access token when they login to a REST API.
 But how do we get information about which account the user logged in to?
 ID tokens to the rescue!
-And these can be used to let users login to your application using their account in another application as well!
+And these can also be used to let users login to your application using their account in another application (such as Facebook, Google, etc.).

 <iframe width="560" height="314" src="https://www.youtube.com/embed/LcRfHgvXIFI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>